To read more blogs, click here.

 Similarly, there may be a slight, but noticeable, interval between first turning on the “hot” faucet and actually receiving hot water rather than cold.
 This is rarely, if ever, a serious problem, but it’s worth remembering.
 Short bursts of cold water don’t necessarily mean your heater is failing!

 Hopefully you now have a better understanding of what makes tankless water heaters stand out from the competition, and what their limitations are as well.
-This has all been a lot of information to digest, so here are the highlights once again:
+This has all been a lot of information to digest, so feel free to reach out if you have any questions!

 Still not sure if a tankless water heater is the right choice for you?
 Mr. Rooter is here to help.
 If you’re in the Greater Syracuse area, give us a call today at (315) 472-1203 or contact us for an appointment.
 No task is too big or small, from installation service to plumbing emergencies, or even if you simply have questions related to water heaters.
 We’re available 24/7, and we can’t wait to get you on your way to a happier home.